 - Laptop Ensemble

 - Simon Says

-The Chamber Choir is an auditioning ensemble directed by Holly Mathieson, and performs at the Goldsmiths Christmas Concert and other events during the year.
-Recent events included the launch event for the new OUP volume Russian Sacred Music for Choirs (ed.
-Noëlle Mann) and at the Ivashkin Memorial Concert, conducted by Mark Shanahan at the Royal Festival Hall in 2015.
+The Chamber Choir is an auditioning ensemble directed by Jamie Sperling, which performs at the Goldsmiths Christmas Concert and other events during the year.

 Chamber Music Ensembles

 We support a variety of ensembles, and some are integrated with our degree programmes.
-Students are encouraged to form their own ensembles.
+Students are encouraged to form their ensembles.
 Ensembles are welcome to book rehearsal spaces.
 We provide an extensive collection of chamber music parts and vocal scores, and it is often possible to hire or buy requested other works.
-Currently student-led ensembles include a new music collective and a flute quartet.

 Contemporary Music Ensemble